Explore The Benefits of SNBNA

 There are many exceptional benefits of membership in NBNA.

-• Networking with African American nurses from around the country, the Caribbean and West Africa
+Networking with African American nurses from around the country, the Caribbean, Canada and West Africa

-• Speaking engagements at national and local conferences, Congressional Black Caucus Health Brain Trust, National Medical Association Health Policy Colloquium, Association of Women’s Health Obstetrical and Neonatal Nurses, National Consumers League, The Chest Foundation and the American College of Chest Physicians.
+Speaking engagements at national and local conferences, Congressional Black Caucus Health Brain Trust, National Medical Association Health Policy Colloquium, National Minority Quality Forum

 Membership is open to all RN’s, LPN’s, LVN’s, and student nurses, regardless of race, creed, color or national origin, age or sex.